Today's Interbank rates -

 with the European Commission, ECB and IMF on new measures to support the

-• The Greek Government has unveiled an austerity budget
+Irish banks (estimated at around 80bn) - The Greek Government has unveiled an austerity budget

 that aims to cut its 2011 public deficit to 7.4% of the nations annual

 income output for GDP.
-Greece had to accept a 110bn euro rescue deal in May.
+Greece had to accept a 110bn euro rescue deal in May. - German Producer Prices for October month-on-month have

 come in at 0.4% beating expectations of 0.3%.
 The year-on-year figure is